 The SBDM Council determines school policy for scheduling, curriculum, staffing, discipline, instructional practices, extra-curricular activities and other matters pertinent to school operations.
 The council consists of two parents, three teachers and the school principal.

 Each May, parents and teachers are elected to serve on the SBDM Council by their constituents through school-facilitated elections.
-Parents and teachers are elected to two-year terms, with terms running from July 1 through June 30.
+Teachers are elected to two-year terms and parents are elected to one-year terms, with terms running from July 1 through June 30.

 Any parent, stepparent or legal guardian of a student attending Boyle County High School is eligible to run as a parent representative on the SBDM Council.
 School or district employees, relatives of school or district employees, local school board members, and spouses of local school board members are not eligible.

 Members elected to the SBDM Council receive training in the process of school-based decision making.
 New council members receive six hours of training and returning members receive three hours.